Neighbourhood Friendly Gangsters

-- Solntsevo is Moscow district, that was home of Solntsevskaya Bratva, one of the most powerful groups from The Mafiya.
-At the same time it was safest neighbourhood in the city, as no one dared to make trouble on the Bratva teritory and Bratva itself was keeping good PR.
+- Solntsevo is a district in Moscow, that was the home of Solntsevskaya Bratva, one of the most powerful The Mafiya groups.
+At the same time it was the safest neighbourhood in the city, as no one dared to make trouble on the Bratva teritory and Bratva itself was keeping good PR.

-- Example from Balkans.
-There is a report about case in which Mob retrived a car stolen from man who paid them for "insurance".
+- There is a report about a case in the Balkans in which the local Mob retrieved a car stolen from a man who paid them for "insurance".

 - Many of the Mexican drug cartels (especially the old-school ones) could pass as this, with the exception of the Zetas which are relatively new and known for their utter ruthlessness:

 - The former drug lord Malherbe is regarded as a great benefactor of his home village, paving the streets and building schools and hospitals.